spences10/scottspence.com/posts/2022/03/09/make-a-url-shortener-with-sveltekit/index.md

 this as a `[redirect]` variable.

-So I'll see what I get if I log out the contents of `[redirect]` now, I'm going to want to filer for anything that matches the `url.pathname` from `urls-list` file, so for now I'll `console.log` out the results:
+So I'll see what I get if I log out the contents of `[redirect]` now, I'm going to want to filter for anything that matches the `url.pathname` from `urls-list` file, so for now I'll `console.log` out the results: